SENSAAS/sensaas/docs/index.rst

 **3. Labelling of the points of each point cloud** Each point is colored according to its belonging to a user-defined class.
 In the current version, the classes depend on the pharmacophore features, but they could depend on any physico-chemical property mapped onto the surface, or any configuration given by the user.

-**4. Refinement of the alignement** At this step, the registration takes into account the geometry of the point clouds, but also the color of the points assigned by labelling.
-The coarse alignement is improved by finding the best matching between the two colored point clouds.
+**4. Refinement of the alignment** At this step, the registration takes into account the geometry of the point clouds, but also the color of the points assigned by labelling.
+The coarse alignment is improved by finding the best matching between the two colored point clouds.
 The method used here is the method of `Colored Point Cloud Registration Revisited <https://ieeexplore.ieee.org/document/8237287>`_.
-This step results into a final transformation matrix (rotation + translation), that is applied to the Source molecule to get the final alignement.
+This step results into a final transformation matrix (rotation + translation), that is applied to the Source molecule to get the final alignment.

 Installing
 ===========